MarynaShavlak/dev-interview-hub/src/shared/ui/redesigned/StarRating/README.md

 ## Features

-1. **Conditional Rendering**: Uses feature toggling to apply different styles based on the `isAppRedesigned` feature flag.
+1. **Design Adaptation**: Uses feature toggling to apply different styles based on the `isAppRedesigned` feature flag.
 This allows the component to adapt its styling according to the application's design system.

 2. **Dynamic Rendering**: Conditionally renders interactive stars or disabled stars based on the `disabled` prop.
 Interactive stars support user interactions, while disabled stars are purely decorative.